Vhoyon/Discord-Bot/README.md

 You can clone this repo and import the project in any Java IDE that you may want to use.
 We created this project in Eclipse but we are now using IntelliJ IDEA - as long as you can run a Maven project, you are good to go.

-Make sure that you have imported the plugins required via Maven (look up how to do that for your own environment) and that your IDE recognize the root folder `framework`, `res` and `src` as Source folders.
+Make sure that you have imported the plugins required via Maven (look up how to do that for your own environment) and that your IDE recognize the root folders `framework`, `res` and `src` as Source folders.

 If you have trouble getting the bot up and running, feel free to [create an issue](https://github.com/Vhoyon/Discord-Bot/issues).